KStateMachine/kstatemachine/README.md

 ## Sponsors ❤

-> [!NOTE]
-> Please, push the ⭐ if you like this project

 I highly appreciate that you donate or become a sponsor to support the project.
-Use ❤️ github-sponsors button to see supported methods.
+Use ❤️ github-sponsors button to see supported methods and push the ⭐ star-button if you like this project.

 ## Quick start sample